Fulk33/BotLandTracking/README.md

 # Bot Land Issue Tracking
-This Git is strictly for Bot Land Issue Tracking Please click [here] [issues] to submit a bug.
+This Git is strictly for Bot Land Issue Tracking and Wiki hosting.

+Please click [here] [issues] to submit a bug.
+Before submitting, please read this README in it's entirety.

+Please click [here] [wiki] to view the Bot Land wiki.

 ### Known Issues